prinsepipo/projectotaku/README.md

 ## Scope

-- Backend REST API
-    - Login/Register API
-    - Anime list API (Create, Read, Update, Delete)
-    - Manga list API (Create, Read, Update, Delete)

-- Frontend SPA
-    - Login/Register page
-    - Anime list page
-    - Manga list page
+- Users needs an account.
+- Users can search an anime/manga.
+- Users can add, move, and/or delete an anime/manga in their list.
-    - Search anime/manga in the list
+- Moving an item in the list will use the drag and drop system.

 ## Additional Note